learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 The infrastructure becomes a theme park, hundreds of applications running on entirely different runtimes.

-{% include tweet_this/index.html content="Having the right technology for the job enables greater iteration speed, but it usually comes with the extra burden of managing one more programming language." %}
+Having the right technology for the job enables greater iteration speed, but it usually comes with the extra burden of managing one more programming language.

 While you could mitigate the proliferation of tools and languages, in practice, it's more complicated than that.